-Early 2020 will see the completion of Ana’s next studio album, which is being created with with award-winning producer and multi-instrumentalist Gerry Diver (Sam Lee, Lisa Knapp) and will feature a host of other stellar musicians including Pete Flood (Bellowhead) and Jasper Høiby (Phronesis).
-This spring will also mark the launch of Yja, a new Ladino song project with
+Spring 2022 will see the release Ana’s next studio album, recorded with award-winning producer and multi-instrumentalist Gerry Diver (Sam Lee, Lisa Knapp) and featuring a host of other stellar musicians including Pete Flood (Bellowhead), Jasper Høiby (Phronesis) and singer-bassist Alan Hampton (Gretchen Parlato, Andrew Bird).

 In 2019, Ana was invited to perform in Canada for the first time as an official showcase artist at Folk Alliance International, following the release of her acclaimed album, ‘Oracles’ (Gearbox Records), a poignant, dreamlike song-cycle that explores themes of loss, rebirth and acceptance.

 The album was launched to a packed house and rapturous applause at the Purcell Room, Southbank Centre and subsequently included on The Guardian's 'Critics List'.
 CLASH described the album as ‘a rare commitment to art' and Radio 4’s Alex Preston (Saturday Review) as ‘some of the most beautiful music I’ve ever heard...intelligent, lyrically complex and interesting’.

 Ana first began writing songs as a teenager whilst she was studying voice and piano at Guildhall School of Music, and later developed her poetical lyric style whilst studying English Literature at University College London.
 Her debut album,